Artemisia absinthium: Description

 A. absinthium is a herbaceous perennial plant with fibrous roots.
-The stems are straight, growing to 0.8–1.2 m (and rarely over 1.5 m) tall, grooved, branched, and silvery-green.
+The stems are straight, growing to 0.8–1.2 m (and rarely over 1.5 m) tall, grooved, branched, and silvery-green with a strong odor.

 Leaves are spirally arranged, greenish-grey colored above, white below, covered with silky silvery-white trichomes, and bearing minute oil-producing glands.
 The basal leaves are up to 250 mm long, bi- to tripinnate with long petioles, with the cauline leaves (those on the stem) smaller, 50–100 mm long, less divided, and with short petioles.
 The uppermost leaves can be both simple and sessile (without a petiole).

 Flowers are pale yellow, tubular, and clustered in spherical bent-down heads (capitula), which are in turn clustered in leafy and branched panicles.
 Flowering occurs from early summer to early autumn; pollination is anemophilous.
 The fruit is a small achene.
 Seed dispersal occurs by gravity.

 A. absinthium grows naturally on uncultivated arid ground, on rocky slopes, and at the edge of footpaths and fields.
 Although once relatively common, it is becoming increasingly rare in Britain, where it has recently been suggested to be an archaeophyte rather than a true native.